 Joshua captured Jerusalem in 1451 BCE (#-1).
 David established his capital in Jerusalem in 1004 BCE, after he had massacred its Jebusite inhabitants (sack #1).
 He went on to destroy the Philistines who had once offered him royal refuge from Saul, his own vindictive king.
 Solomon’s hands were somewhat less bloody.
 An elite propaganda corps immortalized his inhuman wisdom.
 That done, he ordered the Temple of Jerusalem built: a quite costly project for the poor to bear, like everything else he did.
 After this reign, Judah and Israel fought each other for two hundred years.
 Amaziah, King of Judah, conquered Edom (now Jordan).
 He forced the Edomites to convert to Judaism and he captured Petra.
 According to Paul Lackman, the family of Herod the Great was of Edomite origin.
 His subsequent mass murder of the first-born males of Palestine may have seemed to him a fitting revenge.
 Israeli King Jehoash took Amaziah prisoner, entered Jerusalem and sacked the Temple in 775 BCE (#2).

-Incurably shadistic Assyrians besieged Samaria, stormed Jerusalem, crushed Jewish resistance and sacked the city in 721 BCE (#3).
+Incurably shadistic Assyrians besieged Samaria, stormed Jerusalem and sacked the city in 721 BCE (#3), crushing Jewish resistance.
 They conquered the Kingdom of Ararat in Armenia (Urartu?) and sacked its capital, Musdasir, in 714 BCE.
 This turned out to be not such a good idea, (like most weapons “ideas”).
 Urartu had screened Assyria from Cimmerian steppe nomads.
 Their cavalry army erased what was left of Urartu, then its Assyrian garrison, then the Assyrian King and his field army.

 Napata, the Sudanese capital city of Cush, thrived from the 8th century BCE until the mid-6th.
 Thereafter, Meroë became the Cushite capital until some time around the 10th century CE.
 At one point, the Cushites dominated Egypt.
 They built their own pyramids and disseminated iron technology at spear point throughout Central Africa.
 Founded around 750 BCE, Meroe was destroyed by Ethiopian Aksumites in the 4th century.